mastrojs/mastrojs.github.io/src/content/docs/guide/interactivity-with-javascript-in-the-browser.md

 Feel free to change the code or put a few `console.log()` statements in it to see what does what.

+## Accessible interactivity

+Technically, you can attach event listeners to all kinds of HTML elements.
+But in order for screen readers, or keyboard-only users etc, to discover interactive elements, it's important to use elements like `<button>`, `<input>` or `<form>`.
+Don't make divs or spans interactive!
+And don't create links without an `href`: if you don't want a link click to trigger a page navigation, you most certainly should use a `<button>` instead.
+You can always use CSS to make your `<button class="link">` look like a link.

+Using meaningful HTML elements – a practice known as writing _semantic HTML_ – is enough to make simple websites accessible.
+But more complicated, interactive, parts of a web page may require additional annotations to ensure screen readers understand what's going on.
+That's what ARIA attributes are for.
+I can highly recommend reading [What I Wish Someone Told Me When I Was Getting Into ARIA](https://www.smashingmagazine.com/2025/06/what-i-wish-someone-told-me-aria/).

 ## Filtering the to-do list

-Now, add a dropdown where you can choose to either show all to-dos (like currently), or only those that are not checked.
+Now, let's add a dropdown where you can choose to either show all to-dos (like currently), or only those that are not checked.

 This can be accomplished in two ways.
 First the easy way: we add an event listener that gets called when the user changes the dropdown (aka `select` element).
 Depending on the value of `select.value`, we add or remove the `only-undone` class on the `ul`.
 Finally, if the `only-undone` class is there, we hide (i.e. `display: none;`) every `li` element that [`has`](https://developer.mozilla.org/en-US/docs/Web/CSS/:has) an `input` that's `:checked`.